 - Remove central lines.
 Relapse rates are unacceptably high with line retention. - Vancomycin is inferior to oxacillin or cefazolin for treatment of MSSA.
-Do not choose vancomycin solely due to convenience of dosing (e.g. in hemodialysis patients). - All patients with S. aureus bacteremia should have an echocardiogram to rule out endocarditis.
-Clinical suspicion and physical exam findings do not correlate with echocardiographic findings of endocarditis in S. aureus bacteremia (Fowler JACC 1997) - Transthoracic echo (TTE) is acceptable ONLY if the study can adequately view the leftsided valves; most experts recommend transesophageal echo (TEE) in patients with S. aureus bacteremia. - "Valve thickening, cannot rule out endocarditis" should not be interpreted as meeting Duke criteria for a vegetation.
-Such patients should not receive treatment for endocarditis without other compelling evidence. - 14 days is the minimum duration of therapy for S. aureus bacteremia and should only be considered if endocarditis or other metastatic infection have been ruled out.
-Treatment must be parenteral.
-Oral antibiotics are not appropriate for S. aureus bloodstream infections. - Linezolid should not be used to treat S. aureus bacteremia as monotherapy.
+Do not choose vancomycin solely due to convenience of dosing (such as in dialysis patients). - All patients with S. aureus bacteremia should have an echocardiogram to rule out endocarditis.
+Clinical suspicion and physical exam findings do not correlate with echocardiographic findings of endocarditis in S. aureus bacteremia (Fowler JACC1997) - Transthoracic echo (TTE) is acceptable ONLY if the study can adequately view the leftsided valves; most experts recommend transesophageal echo (TEE) in all patients with S. aureus bacteremia. - "Valve thickening, cannot rule out endocarditis" should not be interpreted as meeting Duke criteria for a vegetation.
+Such patients should not receive empiric treatment for endocarditis without other compelling evidence. - 14 days is the minimum duration of therapy for S. aureus bacteremia and should only be considered if endocarditis or other metastatic infection have been ruled out.
+Treatment must be parenteral. - Linezolid should not be used to treat S. aureus bacteremia as monotherapy.

-Enterococcus Faecalis
+Enterococcus faecalis

 NOTE: Can be contaminants.
 Draw repeat cultures to confirm before starting treatment.
-In 2014, 99% of E. faecalis isolates at UCLA are susceptible to ampicillin, which should be used unless the patient has a PCN allergy.
+99% of E. faecalis isolates at UCLA are susceptible to Ampicillin, which should be used unless the patient has a PCN allergy.